CERES Energy Balance Tools

 Auditable

-StreamLog with tiered verbosity (OFF → EVENTS → DEEP → DATA) records every dispatch decision with full lineage.
+StreamLog with tiered verbosity (OFF → EVENTS → DEEP → REPLAY → DATA) records every dispatch decision.
+REPLAY captures slim snapshots — no raw arrays — enabling backward-step and chart history without per-gate accumulators.